The DNI Process™ is Enabling Technology:

 - High recoveries of nickel and cobalt from all parts of the ore body;

-- High recovery of nitric acid leads to low consumption of 20-60kg/t of nitric acid compared to +500kg/t of sulphuric acid in the HPAL Process where recycling is not possible;
+- High recovery of nitric acid leads to low consumption of 20-60kg/t compared to >500kg/t of sulphuric acid in the HPAL process, where recycling of the acid is not possible;

 - Various marketable products can be produced (MHP, MOP, MSP, metal) to maximise marketability and revenue;

 - Valuable co-products are produced and provide revenue streams which assist the economics of the DNi Process™;

 - Maintenance costs are reduced by the low intensity of the process, the simple materials of construction and the straightforward plant layout.

 - All NOx gases are captured and converted to reuseable nitric acid

 - Leach residue is mainly silicates with minor residual nitrate content